GRE Preparation: The Complete Study Plan & Time Management Guide

 How Athenify optimizes your GRE preparation

-The GRE requires 100-200+ hours of focused practice.
-Without tracking, students:
+The GRE requires 100–200+ hours of focused practice.
+Without tracking, students consistently:

-• Can't identify what methods are actually working
+• Lose visibility – Unable to identify what methods are actually working

 Athenify solves these problems.